-A6.6.2 Type of course
+A6.7.2 Type of course

-This is a two-day workshop with an assessment at the end.
-Attendees must achieve a 60 percent pass of the assessment to gain the qualification.
+This is a two-day workshop with assessments.
+Attendees must achieve a 60 percent pass of the assessments to gain the qualification.

 Those who pass the course can apply to the NZTA through their trainers to receive a certificate of achievement and a warrant card.